Fire weather services

 4. Catastrophic – for your survival, leave bushfire risk areas.

-The scale also includes 'No rating', shown as a white bar.
-No proactive action is required by a community.
-Fires may start but they are not likely to move or act in a way that threatens community safety.
+The scale also includes 'No rating', shown as a white bar, when no proactive action is required by a community.
+Fires may start on 'no rating' days but they are not likely to move or act in a way that threatens community safety.

 Learn more about the Australian Fire Danger Rating System on the Australasian Fire and Emergency Service Authorities Council (AFAC) website.